Investigator: David Scollard , M.D., Ph.D.

 Levels of several hormones and cytokines will be measured in paired baseline and follow-up blood samples from selected patients, matched using a nested case-control design.
 Levels will be correlated with reaction status and nerve injury.
 This novel approach combines the preeminent endocrinology research capabilities of collaborators at the National Institutes of Health with established leprosy expertise in field sites and at the National Hansen's Disease Program.

-Our studies are exploring the possibility that DNA vaccination against leprosy may exhibit improved characteristics over conventional protein and whole bacterial vaccines and provide cross-protection against both leprosy and tuberculosis.
-We are also testing auxotrophic mutants of M. tuberculosis and recombinant BCG vaccines expressing M. tuberculosis or M. leprae protein antigen.
-We are also exploring the utility of gene knock out mice by studying their immune responses to vaccination as well as what immunological cues are necessary to produce protective immunity to M. leprae infection.
+Our studies exploring new vaccine candidates may offer improved protection over conventional vaccines.
+We are also evaluating the utility of gene knockout mice by studying their immune responses to vaccination as well as what immunological cues are necessary to produce protective immunity to M. leprae infection, as well as the armadillo for analyzing vaccine efficacy in preventing neurological damage.